GautierBlandin/knowledge-base/README.md

 ### How I learn in practice

 I learn a lot doing practical projects, which can be work projects, school projects, and personal projects.
 When I solve a problem using a method that I find to be interesting, or that taught me some new syntax, I make a note about it.
 This is how I build my knowledge about [LaTeX](https://www.remnote.com/a/latex/61f2966db459e30016442492) over time, or how I learn to use programming languages such as [Javascript](https://www.remnote.com/a/javascript/61f296c37613f00016bf958c) or [Python](https://www.remnote.com/a/python-/61e68c024a52720016f38972).
 That approach has two benefits :
  - I only learn things that I actually use, because I learn them when I need them
  - I remember the skill when I need it again, so I don't have to relearn over and over again <br>

 Although practical knowledge is both important and necessary (what good is knowledge if you can't apply it?), I do believe that theory also has its place, as in a lot of situations, what you can do in practice will be limited by your knowledge about what your possibilites are.
 For example, you could spend your whole life writing cumbersome for-loops in javascript when you could use simple methods such as array.map, simply because you've never read about them.
-This is why I spend at least one hour everyday on theorical knowledge, on a variety of subjects, such as software building fundamentals, project managements methods, mathematics, frameworks documentation and concepts, etc. I take notes in the form of questions/answers that enter my knowledge base and let me remember the key ideas from what I've read.  <br>
+This is why I spend at least one hour everyday on theorical knowledge, on a variety of subjects, such as software building fundamentals, project managements methods, mathematics, frameworks documentation and concepts, etc. I take notes in the form of questions/answers that enter my knowledge base and let me remember the key ideas from what I've read.  <br><br>

+The below knowledge base is a compilation of both practical skills and theoretical ideas and concepts that I've learned over time.

 # Overview